 WHAT IS A THERMAL IMAGE SCAN?

-Thermal imaging is when specialised photographic equipment is used in cool rooms, freezers and temperature-controlled facilities to identify variances in temperature through vapour leakage or thermal transfer.
+Thermal imaging or thermography is when specialised photographic equipment is used in cool rooms, freezers and temperature-controlled facilities to identify variances in temperature through vapour leakage or thermal transfer.
 ASKIN’s scan will pinpoint the exact location of a possible thermal leak between panel and connection points.
 The thermal images are accurate to one-tenth of a degree.
 It’s an effective method of protecting your business’s assets and gives you peace of mind.

 WHAT ARE THE BENEFITS FOR THE END USER